bakerstu/openmrn/boards/microchip-pic32mx-generic/README.md

 - I suspect There is something wrong with the clocks, and the processor is not running at the appropriate frequency.
 This is a problem due to the CAN clock being incorrectly set when running inside the debugger.

+## Drivers

+Driver sources are located at `src/freertos_drivers/pic32mx`.

+### Interrupts

+To add a driver that uses an interrupt, edit the file `ISRwrapper.S`.
+Interrupts must save and restore FreeRTOS context using the logic in this file.